 |---|

-| Agent doesn’t detect language | ASR not configured for language | Verify language is enabled in settings |
+| Agent doesn’t detect language | No voice configured for that language | Add a voice for the language from the Voice Library |

-| Agent switches languages incorrectly | Detection sensitivity too high | Lower sensitivity in settings |
+| Agent switches languages incorrectly | Detection too aggressive | Adjust language-switching behavior in Agent Behaviour rules |

 | Voice sounds unnatural | Wrong voice model for language | Use language-native voice |